Click the logo below to send a message!

 *Executive Officers are elected roles by the members of the organization except for the president which is elected in the campus-wide SGA Elections held annually during the spring semester.

-President – Serves a dual role as an executive officer in the Programming Board and as an executive officer of the Student Government Association.
-Primary responsibility for the vision of the organization, organizing and directing the weekly club meetings and is involved in the execution of all events and activities sponsored by the club.
+President – Serves a dual role as an executive officer in SLAP Board and as an ex-officio executive officer of the Student Government Association.
+Primary responsibility for the vision of the organization, organizing and directing the weekly executive officer and general organization meetings and is involved in the execution of all events and activities sponsored by the organization.
 Responsible for ensuring that events are planned in accordance to college policies and procedures.
-Work directly with the club’s advisor to develop organizational rules, regulations and by-laws specifically related to the Programming Board.
+Works directly with the club’s advisor to develop organizational rules, regulations and by-laws specifically related to SLAP Board.
+Prepares the agenda for the executive officer meetings and oversees the preparation of the general meeting agendas by the Vice President of Information.

-Vice President of Media - Responsible for updating social media networking sites such as the organization's Facebook page, Lion's Den Group page, Twitter, Insta-gram, etc. Serves as the Co-Chair of the Marketing and Promotions Committee.
+Vice President of Media – Responsible for updating the organization’s website and social media networking sites such as the Facebook page, Twitter, Lion’s Den Group Page, Insta-gram sites and other social media as needed.
+Make recommendations of new possible social media outlets.
+Develops and disseminates any marketing or promotional materials such as the flyers, fast cards, bookmarks etc. In conjunction with the VP of Outreach, serves as the Co-Chair of the Marketing and Promotions Committee.
+Responsible for assembling the marketing and promotions team.

-SGA Representative – Responsible for preparing and presenting the Programming Board’s monthly report during the monthly SGA General Assembly meetings.
+SGA Representative – Responsible for preparing and presenting SLAP Board’s monthly report during the monthly SGA General Assembly meetings.
 Assists the President in taking notes at the General Assembly and reports back to the club.

-*Committee Chairs are appointed by the Programming Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Information & the VP of Media.
+**Committee Co/Chairs are appointed by SLAP Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Media and the Vice President of Outreach.

-Marketing and Promotions Committee – Serves as the Official Street Team to distribute marketing and promotional materials such as flyers, posters, bookmark, etc., to create awareness about upcoming programs and events.
+Marketing and Promotions Committee – Serves as the Official Street Team to distribute marketing and promotional materials such as flyers, posters, bookmarks, etc., to create awareness about upcoming programs and events.

-Recruitment Committee – Responsible for the recruitment of new members for the Programming Board.
+Recruitment Committee – Responsible for the recruitment of new members for SLAP Board.
+Works directly with the Vice President of Information.

 Candidates seeking executive officer positions can be nominated by their peers, faculty, advisor or they can self-nominate.
 Nominations can be sent to Alaysha.Walker@raritanval.edu

-- Prepare a 1-2 minute speech to present during the election period.
+Prepare a 1-2 minute speech to present during the election date.

-- First year students can run for executive officer positions or be appointed as a committee chair, but must submit their high school transcript to the club advisor to meet the GPA requirements.
+First year students can run for executive officer positions or be appointed as a committee chair, but must maintain a minimum GPA of 2.5 or 2.0 respectively after their first-semester to be eligible.

-- Be available during weekly club meetings and other activities and events as necessary.
-Get Involved!
+o Be available during weekly executive officers, general club meetings and other activities and events as necessary.

 Learn necessary skills to plan programs and events of all sizes and types.